1.1 In these Conditions the following definitions and rules of interpretation apply.

 7.2 Guests are not permitted to smoke in any Property booked by Q Apartments.
-If the Guest is found to be smoking in the apartment or building, Q Apartments will charge an additional fee of £300, which could also include additional cleaning costs.
+If the Guest is found to be smoking and/or vaping in the apartment or building, Q Apartments will charge an additional fee of £300, which could also include additional cleaning costs.

 7.3 Under no circumstances are pets of any sort permitted in Q Apartments’ apartments or buildings unless expressly stated on the Booking Confirmation.
 Exceptions may be made for Service Dogs; additional fees may be incurred.

 7.4 Q Apartments does not accept any responsibility for any loss or damage to Guest's personal belongings at any time.
 Q Apartments insurance policy does not cover any personal belongings of the tenant (guest) or any other occupiers of the property.
 The guest is advised to take out insurance policies to cover the belongings of the guest and other risks incurred as a result of the occupation of the property.
 The Landlord and/or its agents will not be responsible for any loss or damage howsoever caused.

 7.5 Guests are responsible for the behaviour of their children whilst at the Property.

 7.6 Guests must keep the Property, and its furniture, fittings and effects in the same condition as on the date of their arrival and must leave the Property in the same cleanliness and general order as it was upon their arrival to avoid incurring any Additional Charges.